-Rain garden help promote water infiltration into the ground and soil rather than allow runoff.
+Rain gardens help promote water infiltration into the ground and soil rather than allow runoff.
 This helps prevents things like fertilizers, pesticides, and grass clippings from getting into our storm sewers and reaching our lakes and rivers.
 Rain gardens are typically planted with deep-rooted native plants near a typical runoff source, such as a downspout driveway, or street edge.
 They also help reduce the amount of water that flows into our water bodies and can reduce flooding.

 Here’s a great video with a quick overview of a rain garden installation!